lifestyle ideas

 limiting lifestyles

-Our emotional state and thinking patterns are typically locked into place by our lifestyle and habits.
+Our emotional state and thinking patterns are typically locked into place by our lifestyle and its habits.
 What we eat and drink, the drugs we take, the way we walk, the way we sit, where we live, what we read, the company we keep, the things we say, our career, posture and sleep.
+We tend to be attracted to things that perpetuate more of the same.

-For example somebody who has been traumatised might find a stressful job and take a tense and defensive approach to life paralysed by fears.
+For example somebody who has been traumatized might find relief in a stressful job and take a tense and defensive approach to life paralyzed by fears.
 Someone else might find a risk-free isolated job and relieve their depression or anxiety with drugs.
-Someone who has experienced loss might withdraw and overeat comfort foods.
-Complicating the problems instead of resolving them.
+Someone who has experienced loss might withdraw and over-eat comfort foods.
+These relieve feelings arising from problems instead of resolving them and may lead to sickness or distress.

 Exploitative relationships perpetuate low self esteem.
 High stress situations continue the stress of child-hood trauma.
 Alcohol and coffee consolidate anxiety and depression.